 In school children will be quizzing using Accelerated Reader.
 I would encourage them to quiz on books that they had read at home as well as books that they have been lent by the school.
 If you want to find out if a home book is on Accelerated Reader you can check via http://arbookfind.com/

 In our maths this term we will be starting be focusing on fractions and decimals, we will then progress to money time and shape.
 There will also be regular times tables lessons which will prepare the children for the multiplication tables check at the end of Year 4.

 English this term will see us pondering how we describe different characters before we delve into the world of prose and poetry.
 After half term we will navigate the world of narrative writing before finishing off ensure that we can write an outstanding explanation.

 Along with this letter, there is an overview of the learning that we will do over the coming term.
 This will give you a great idea of what we will be doing during the term.
 If you have any further questions about it please talk to myself or one of the other class staff.

 Reading forms part of the home learning that is expected.
 Spellings for the first half term have also been sent home with each child.
 These spellings will be tested weekly.
 If you have not received them please let us know.
 These spellings will also be placed on Class DoJo.
 We will also be setting online tasks on Spelling Shed and TT RockStars.
 These will enhance the learning that the children have been completing in school.

-There will be a home learning activity sheet coming out.
-This will need to be returned by Thursday 20thOctober.
+There will be a home learning termly project.
 We will then display all of these items for parents to see after half term.